Kitsap County assistance programs.

 City of Poulsbo – This location can also direct low income families to various utility and energy programs.
 200 NE Moe St, Poulsbo, Washington, 98370.

 Housing/rent assistance and homeless prevention - If you are behind on your rent, get information on programs and non-profits.
 People who are homeless or who need to find less expensive housing can also receive advice and assistance in establishing a new home or apartment.
 The bottom line is that many resources are offered for Bremerton and Kitsap County residents.
-Continue.
+Continue with rent help in Kitsap County.